 RhIg is also used to treat immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
 Spleen size... read more (ITP), in which case it is given IV.

 Other immune globulins are available for postexposure prophylaxis for patients exposed to a number of infectious diseases, including cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
 Severe... read more , hepatitis A Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young... read more , hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more , measles Measles Measles is a highly contagious viral infection that is most common among children.
 It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more , rabies Rabies Rabies is a viral encephalitis transmitted by the saliva of infected bats and certain other infected mammals.
 Symptoms include depression and fever, followed by agitation, excessive salivation... read more , respiratory syncytial virus Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
-Disease may be asymptomatic, mild... read more , rubella Rubella (See also Congenital Rubella.)
+Disease may be asymptomatic, mild... read more , rubella Rubella ( See also Congenital Rubella.)
 Rubella is a contagious viral infection that may cause adenopathy, rash, and sometimes constitutional symptoms, which are usually mild and brief.
 Infection during... read more , tetanus Tetanus Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
 Symptoms are intermittent tonic spasms of voluntary muscles.
-Spasm of the masseters accounts for the name lockjaw... read more , smallpox Smallpox Smallpox is a highly contagious disease caused by the smallpox virus, an orthopoxvirus.
-It causes death in up to 30%.
+Spasm of the masseters accounts for the name... read more , smallpox Smallpox Smallpox is a highly contagious disease caused by the smallpox virus, an orthopoxvirus.
+Case fatality rate is about 30%.
 Natural infection has been eradicated.
-The main concern for outbreaks is... read more , and chickenpox Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
+The main concern for outbreaks... read more , and chickenpox Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
 It usually begins with mild constitutional symptoms that are followed... read more (for usage, see under specific disease).